top of page

 Our Values

-The self-determination and human rights of employees should be central to any workplace substance use policy.
+The self-determination and human rights of workers should be central to any workplace substance use policy.

-Workers should have full autonomy over their own bodies and be granted the freedom to use any psychoactive substance they choose when they are not at work.
+Workers should have full autonomy over their own bodies and the freedom and autonomy to use any psychoactive substance they choose as long as their substance use does not impair their ability to work safely.

 Workers should be tested for job performance, not what substances they are using.

-We need to address the structures, systems and working conditions that can lead to workers developing substance use disorders, rather than considering it to be an individual problem.
+The structures, systems and working conditions that can lead to workers developing substance use challenges, need to be addressed rather than considering it to be an individual problem.

 Employers, unions and regulatory bodies should work together to ensure that workplaces are safe and supportive and should immediately address any concerns about working conditions.